graphql-compose/graphql-compose-mongoose/README.md

 - And may be using graphql on server side for API calls to different services (have such amazing thoughts ;).
 - and much much more

-## SO, FUTURE OF CRAZY GRAPHQL SCHEMAS NOT SO FAR
+## SO, THE FUTURE OF CRAZY GRAPHQL SCHEMAS IS NOT SO FAR

 TODO